-In this role, the successful candidate Under the direction of a licensed professional nurse can scrub on all surgical procedures in the Operating Room, and assist the physician in procedural areas
+In this role, the successful candidate will work under the direction of a licensed professional nurse can scrub on all surgical procedures in the Operating Room, and assist the physician in procedural areas.

 CLINICAL-Collects patient healthcare data systematically and on an ongoing basis using appropriate assessment techniques and instrumentsContributes towards the collection of data systematically and on an ongoing basis.
 Takes initiative to make recommendations to leadership for new and updates for Physician preference cards timely and accurately for a patient/physician.

 Participates in unit based quality and performance improvement program consistent with service and departmental program.
 Participates in unit/service specific performance improvement projects.
 Assists in unit based data collection for defined activities.
 Monitors use of automated supply (machines/omnicells) turnover times, delays as per related process standards for select patient population.
 Assists with change projects and activities to improve performance outcomes.
 Assists in the evaluation of outcomes of practice changes.

 Acquires and maintains current knowledge and competence to fulfill responsibilities.
 Fulfills annual mandatory education program requirements.
 As per ST certification maintenance, service competencies and departmental knowledge and skills.
 Attends staff development, internal and external offerings appropriate for increasing clinical competence.
 Obtains/Maintains Certification.
 Member of organization.